daizutabi/hydraflow/docs/part1-applications/execution.md

 This will:

-1. Initialize the Hydra environment
+1. Set up an MLflow experiment with the same name as the Hydra job name (using `mlflow.set_experiment`).
+If the experiment doesn't exist, it will be created automatically
-2. Create a new MLflow run
+2. Create a new MLflow run or reuse an existing one based on the configuration
-3. Load the configuration with default values
+3. Save the Hydra configuration as an MLflow artifact
 4. Execute your function decorated with `@hydraflow.main`
-5. Save all outputs and logs
+5. Save only `*.log` files from Hydra's output directory as MLflow artifacts

+Note that any other artifacts (models, data files, etc.) must be explicitly saved by your code using MLflow's logging functions.
+The `chdir` option in the `@hydraflow.main` decorator can help with this by changing the working directory to the run's artifact directory, making file operations more convenient.

 ## Command-line Override Syntax